-More than two-thirds of the world’s population have mobile phones in 2018, according to a report by Hootsuite and WeAreSocial.
-There are 5.135 unique mobile users, making up 68% of the 7.593 billion people on the planet.
-Of all the mobile devices in use, smartphones win by far as the No. 1 device people use to go online.
-52% of web traffic everywhere originates on a smartphone, with laptops and desktops combined only reaching 43%.
+Two out of three people on Earth now have mobile phones, according to a 2018 update by Hootsuite and WeAreSocial.
+There are 5.1 billion unique mobile users, which adds up to 68% of the global population.
+Smartphones dominate as the preferred device for accessing the web.
+More than half of web traffic originates on a smartphone, with laptops and desktops combined only reaching 43%.

 Globally, mobile has become primary growth driver for telecom services, with business and consumer demand led by the Asia Pacific region.
 Telecom revenues in Asia Pacific countries were twice that of the global average, despite a steep drop in revenue for legacy phone systems.

 Factors like these explain why 85% of property owners across the Asia Pacific region say they expect enhanced mobility to define the future of work.